TriplyDB/Documentation/docs/generics/sparql-pagination.md

 ## Pagination with the saved query API

 Each TriplyDB instance has a fully RESTful API.
-The TriplyDB RESTful API is extended for saved SPARQL queries. the API for saved queries is extended with two arguments that the query is able to process paginated resultSets.
+The TriplyDB RESTful API is extended for saved SPARQL queries.
+The API for saved queries is extended with two arguments that the query is able to process paginated resultSets.
 The arguments are ‘page’ and ‘pageSize’.
 An example of a paginated saved SPARQL query request would look like:
 `https://api.triplydb.com/queries/academy/pokemon-color/run?page=3&pageSize=100`

-The example request agrument ‘page’ corresponds to the requested page.
+The example request argument ‘page’ corresponds to the requested page.
 In the example request this would correspond to the third page of paginated SPARQL query, according to the ‘pageSize’.
 There is no maximum ‘page’ limit, as a SPARQL query could return an arbitrary number of results.
 When no results can be retrieved for the requested page an empty page will be returned.

 The argument ‘pageSize’ corresponds to how many results each page would contain.
-The ‘pageSize’ has a default of a 100 returned results and a maximum ‘pageSize’ limit of 10.000 returned results. the request will return an error when the ‘pageSize’ is set higher than 10.000.
-The ‘pageSize’.
+The ‘pageSize’ has a default of 100 returned results and a maximum ‘pageSize’ limit of 10.000 returned results.
+The request will return an error when the ‘pageSize’ is set higher than 10.000.

 The RESTful API for the saved SPARQL queries follows the specification in full accordance with [the W3C](https://www.w3.org/TR/html401/types.html#type-links) and [WHATWG](https://html.spec.whatwg.org/multipage/links.html#sequential-link-types) standards.